How to Deploy .NET Applications on Linux for Production — Complete Security-First DevOps Guide (2026)

 sudo systemctl status DemoApp

-Step 4: Securing Production Secrets (appsettings.json)
+Step 4: Securing Production Secrets — appsettings.json and Environment Variables on Linux

-1. The Production appsettings.json (Template)
+1. The Production appsettings.json — Non-Sensitive Defaults Only

 {